danjenson/notes/papers/gflownet-foundations.md

 - **Terminating state**: Any state that is a parent of the sink state, $s_f$, i.e. $\\{s : s\to s_f\in\mathbb{A}\\}$; a terminating state may have other children from the sink state
-- **Terminating edge**: Any edge between a terminating state an the sink, i.e.
+- **Terminating edge**: Any edge between a terminating state and the sink, i.e.
   $s\to s_f$.
 - **Markovian flow**: A flow is Markovian if $P(s\to s'\mid\tau)=P(s\to s'\mid s)=P_F(s'\mid s)$ for any $s\neq s_0$,